boras/nux-yamon/README.md

 # nux-yamon

-Yamon bootloader changed for Nuxitron board
+Yamon (Yet Another Monitor) bootloader for Nuxitron board

+Issue "quilt diff" to see the changes done for Nuxitron board over the Yamon source code.

+Here's a "quilt files" output: